ExxLiang193/FugueStat/README.md

 This next step kills two birds with one stone.
 With the initial inspiration being the *Knuth-Morris-Pratt* (KMP) algorithm, which is one of the most widely implemented practical hard (vs. soft) string matching algorithms, this step can effectively replace a usage of KMP for efficient window propagation.

+As a side note, a sliding window is preferred over using the KMP algorithm since the former method offers, in essence, a large lookahead distance while the latter does not.
+Because partial matches, as a result of sequentially incrementing the matching process, may have so-called "local minimums" in the total match cost, a sliding window approach offers "momentum" to the matching process, thus maximizing the match length; a design choice inspired by *momentum-based gradient descent* in machine learning.

 There are 5 orientations for how an ideal pattern match can manifest in a stream.
 A 6th orientation where the ideal match is cut off on the left side is not applicable, but it'll be clearer why that is the case later.

 ![possible match locations](images/possible_match_locations.png)